realvolk/ArtixTUI/README.md

 - Some custom kernels may require additional repositories.
 - ZFS support depends on matching kernel headers.
 - EFIStub installations require proper UEFI firmware support.
+- DKMS-based kernel/module combinations may increase installation time.
+- Some filesystem combinations may require additional live-environment tooling.
+- Eventually, some combinations WILL break the script.
+That is normal behavior.
+You should report the bug(s) so they may be fixed.
 ---

 # Self-Updater Notice